uk-matt/uk-matt.github.io/starship-designs.md

 Model/1adv computer (sensor DM -2), Armament: 2 single turrets each with pulse laser
 Fittings: 10 staterooms, 4 cryotubes, 4 additional airlocks (including 2 cargo bay doors), fuel scoops, fuel processor (20t/day), Air/raft; 66 tons of cargo space & 1t mail vault
 Cost: MCr 65.25

+## 400t Type-R3 Fat Trader
+Subsidised merchant used by Octagon Corporation for moving large quantities of foods along the profitable trade route between agricultural, non-industrial Price and high population, industrial Jaer.
+Most profitable with three crew but often has a fourth (sensor op / gunner) or even a fifth (if no individuals able to fill multiple roles are available) and the crew will tolerate double occupancy staterooms.
+Also, not uncommon for the captain to carry an air/raft if that might help get to meetings with buyers or sellers.
+**Fat Trader**; tonnage 400, TL12, no armour, streamlined
+Manoeuvre 1G, Jump 3, P-plant rating 3.
+Fuel 120t
+Model/3 computer (sensor DM +1 and can operate one turret).
+Armament: 2 single turrets each with plasma beam
+Fittings: 3 crew staterooms, 5 additional airlocks (including 3 cargo bay doors), fuel scoops, fuel processor (60t/day); 66 tons of cargo space
+Cost: MCr 152.66

 These ship designs are compatible with the Cepheus Deluxe rules.
 Cepheus Deluxe and Stellagama Publishing are the trademarks of Stellagama Publishing and I am not affiliated with Stellagama Publishing